-- (2) Includes 660,866 shares that may be purchased pursuant to stock options that are exercisable within 60 days of December 16, 2011, 25,233 restricted stock units, and 251,232 shares of unvested restricted stock, all held on the books and records of the Company. - (3) Includes 15,391 restricted stock units held on the books and records of the Company. - (4) Includes 6,403 restricted stock units held on the books and records of the Company. - (5) Includes 1,500 shares held by trust of which Ms. Cornell is trustee. - (6) Includes 15,391 restricted stock units held on the books and records of the Company and 11,468 shares acquired with deferred director fees and held on the books and records of the Company under the Directors Deferred Compensation Plan. - (7) Includes (i) 8,000 shares that may be purchased pursuant to stock options that are exercisable within 60 days of December 16, 2011; (ii) 24,631 restricted stock units held on the books and records of the Company; (iii) 4,738 shares acquired with deferred director fees and held on the books and records of the Company under the Directors Deferred Compensation Plan; (iv) 120,707 shares owned beneficially by W August Hillenbrand's wife, Nancy K. Hillenbrand; (v) 110,012 shares owned by grantor retained annuity trusts (GRATs); and (vi) 643,187 shares owned of record, or which may be acquired within 60 days, by trusts of which W August Hillenbrand is trustee or co-trustee.
-Mr. Hillenbrand disclaims beneficial ownership of the 643,187 shares owned by trusts of which he is a trustee. - (8) Includes 47,290 restricted stock units held on the books and records of the Company.
-Also includes 314,750 shares held of record by a charitable foundation, of which Ray J. Hillenbrand is a trustee, and 250,000 shares held of record by family partnerships for the benefit of other members of his immediate family.
+- (1) The Company's only class of equity securities outstanding is common stock without par value.
+Except as otherwise indicated in these footnotes, the persons named have sole voting and investment power with respect to all shares shown as beneficially owned by them.
+None of the shares beneficially owned by directors or executive officers is pledged as security. - (2) Includes 705,535 shares that may be purchased pursuant to stock options that are exercisable within 60 days of December 21, 2012, 20,907 restricted stock units, and 124,647 shares of unvested restricted stock, all held on the books and records of the Company. - (3) Includes 10,880 restricted stock units held on the books and records of the Company. - (4) Includes 1,500 shares held by trust of which Ms. Cornell is trustee, and 4,802 restricted stock units held on the books and records of the Company. - (5) Includes 20,215 restricted stock units held on the books and records of the Company and 14,409 shares acquired with deferred director fees and held on the books and records of the Company under the Directors Deferred Compensation Plan. - (6) Includes 20,215 restricted stock units held on the books and records of the Company. - (7) Includes (i) 4,000 shares that may be purchased pursuant to stock options that are exercisable within 60 days of December 21, 2012; (ii) 29,811 restricted stock units held on the books and records of the Company; (iii) 7,418 shares acquired with deferred director fees and held on the books and records of the Company under the Directors Deferred Compensation Plan; (iv) 105,978 shares owned beneficially by W August Hillenbrand's wife, Nancy K. Hillenbrand; (v) 100,000 shares owned by grantor retained annuity trusts (GRATs); and (vi) 643,187 shares owned of record, or which may be acquired within 60 days, by trusts of which W August Hillenbrand is trustee or co-trustee.
+Mr. Hillenbrand disclaims beneficial ownership of the 643,187 shares owned by trusts of which he is a trustee. - (8) Includes 53,347 restricted stock units held on the books and records of the Company.
+Also includes 318,692 shares held of record by a charitable foundation, of which Ray J. Hillenbrand is a trustee, and 250,000 shares held of record by family partnerships for the benefit of other members of his immediate family.
 Mr. Hillenbrand disclaims beneficial ownership of the shares held by the charitable foundation and the family partnerships.